ant-design/ant-design-pro-site/docs/docs/lint.en-US.md

 #### [consistent-return]() does not support fix

-Use consistent return, if there is a return value, each render should provide a return value
+Use consistent return, if there is a return value, each return should provide a return value

 ```tsx | pure
 // 🔴 wrong usage